 - BPhil in International and Area Studies - Russian, East European, & Eurasian Studies Track

 Modern Greek Outside the Classroom

-Do you already speak some Greek?
+- Do you already speak some Greek?
 Join us at Greek Table to meet other speakers and practice conversation!
-Fridays from 2:00-4:00 at the Porch on Forbes.
+Fridays from 2:00-4:00 at the Global Hub in Posvar Hall.

 What do Students Say?

 "I learned how language and bilingualism can help unlock new ways of thought, and new approaches to previously complex issues in day to day life." -Nicholas, '12

 "I wanted to study Greek in college so that I could connect personally with my family and my Greek identity.
 This class gave me that!" -Maria, '14

 "I have traveled a lot since graduation and have found that my knowledge of Greek has come in handy throughout many parts of the world." -Chris, '13